Bariscanates404/Bariscanates404/README.md

 ## ⭐ Tech Stack:

 Utilizes Clojure, ClojureScript, Electric DSL, Datomic, SQL, Reagent, React, microservices architecture, and Docker for a robust and versatile tech stack.
-Proficient in tools like Java, JavaScript, Python, and Ruby for building test scripts.
+Proficient in tools like Java, JavaScript, and Python for building test scripts.
 Engaged with tools such as Cucumber, TestNG, JUnit, Selenium, Cypress, and Postman.

 📚 Eager to learn and contribute to the world of functional programming!